Shipu/dinero/README.md

 ## Dinero - Multi Account Money Tracker
 Dinero is a multi account money tracker.
 It is a simple application that allows you to track your money in multiple accounts and categories.
-It is written in PHP (Laravel Framework) and  Filament Admin GUI toolkit.
+It is written in PHP (Laravel Framework) and  Filament v3.

 ## Features
 - Multi Account